dotnet/docs-aspire/docs/database/mongodb-integration.md

 [!INCLUDE [includes-hosting-and-client](../includes/includes-hosting-and-client.md)]

 [MongoDB](https://www.mongodb.com) is a NoSQL database that provides high performance, high availability, and easy scalability.
-The .NET Aspire MongoDB integration enables you to connect to existing MongoDB instances or create new instances from .NET with the [`docker.io/library/mongo` container image](https://hub.docker.com/_/mongo).
+The .NET Aspire MongoDB integration enables you to connect to existing MongoDB instances (including [MongoDB Atlas](https://mdb.link/atlas)) or create new instances from .NET with the [`docker.io/library/mongo` container image](https://hub.docker.com/_/mongo)

 ## Hosting integration